Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Adaptive feature model and over-parameterized Gaussian sequence

 \subsection{Neural networks as adaptive feature model}

-We have demonstrated in Sections \ref{subsection limitations ntk} and \ref{subsection implications of fixed kernel} that a kernel regression is equivalent to a linear regression in the corresponding feature space, and the alignment between the feature and the true function affects the generalization ability.
-Conventional neural networks can be naturally viewed as linear regressions in the feature space, where the feature can be learned during training.
-We still assume that the output is one-dimensional.
-Denote the weights of the last layer as $\boldsymbol{\beta} \in \mathbb{R}^{m}$, and the feature before the last layer as $\Phi_{\boldsymbol{\eta}}(\boldsymbol{x}) \in \mathbb{R}^{m}$.
-Then, the output of neural networks can be written as
+As discussed in Sections \ref{subsection limitations ntk} and \ref{subsection implications of fixed kernel}, kernel regression is equivalent to linear regression in its associated feature space, and the alignment between the feature and the target function affects generalization.
+Neural networks can likewise be viewed as linear regressions on features that are learned during training.
+Throughout this section, we consider one-dimensional outputs.
+Let $\bbeta \in \RR^{m}$ denote the last-layer weights and $\Phi_{\bEta}(\bx) \in \RR^{m}$ the feature before the last layer.
+The network output then has the form